 • Were you aware of VADM Gravely prior to this contest?
 If so, in what context and from whom?

 • After learning about the contest, why did you choose to enter?

-• Please provide examples of how VADM Gravely applied the principles of EDUCATION, and MOTIVATION, and PERSEVERANCE during his life.
-Examples should include all three principles.
+• Please provide examples of how VADM Gravely applied the principles of EDUCATION, MOTIVATION, and PERSEVERANCE during his life.
+You must provide a different example for each principle.
 Cite at least two sources for this element.
 Do not cite Wikipedia or this website.
 Please use original source material, such as Gravely’s biography (by author Paul Stillwell).
 Other historical information can be found in books or online.

 • If you had the opportunity to meet Vice Admiral Gravely today, what would you say to him, or ask of him?
 Why?